alehano/gobootstrap/README.md

 ## Example config file `config.yml`

-Config file can be load by either set environment variable "APP_CONFIG" with full path to .yml config file or by putting config.yml to the app working directory.
+Config file can be loaded either by set environment variable "APP_CONFIG" with full path to .yml config file or by putting config.yml to the app working directory.

 ```yaml